Diagnostic

 Intake & context gathering

-Async review of your architecture, integration landscape, and compliance posture.
-60-minute kickoff to align on scope and priorities.
+Async review of your architecture, integrations, and compliance posture.
+60-minute kickoff to align on scope.

 2